HabchiSarra/habchisarra.github.io/_pages/about.md

 ---

+**News:**
+* Our paper _A Qualitative Study on the Sources, Impacts, and Mitigation Strategies of Flaky Tests_ was accepted at [ICST 2022](https://icst2022.vrain.upv.es/).
+The preprint will be available soon.

 **Bio:** I am currently a Research Associate at the Interdisciplinary Center for Security, Reliability and Trust ([SnT](https://wwwfr.uni.lu/snt)) - University of Luxembourg.
 My research interests lie primarily in the area of software quality and reliability.
 This includes: _test flakiness_, _GUI testing_, _test smells_, and _code smells_.
-I did my PhD at [Inria Lille ](https://www.inria.fr/en/centre-inria-lille-nord-europe) on the identification and tracking of mobile-specific code smells.
+I did my PhD at [Inria Lille](https://www.inria.fr/en/centre-inria-lille-nord-europe) on the identification and tracking of mobile-specific code smells.